-To learn how you may benefit from eczema treatment, request a consultation online with Peachtree Dermatology Associates.
+To learn how you may benefit from Eczema Treatment Online, request a consultation online with Peachtree Dermatology Associates.
 Or give us a call at (404) 355-1919 to schedule your appointment.

-Allergies: The same allergens that cause respiratory symptoms in some can case atopic eczema in others.
+- Allergies: The same allergens that cause respiratory symptoms in some can cause atopic eczema in others.
 Common allergens include pollen, mold, dust, and pets.

 Although eczema on its own is not dangerous, it can be very uncomfortable.
 Sometimes, eczema’s itch can be so intense that it causes patients to scratch until the point of bleeding, leading to potential infection and worsening symptoms.
 This cycle cannot be broken without effective treatment.

 Although there is no cure for eczema, many patients find relief through a simple 3-step treatment plan.
 At Peachtree Dermatology Associates, we customize each step for our patients.
 In general, eczema treatment involves: